TimothyByrd/ChaosHelper/README.md

 - It can automatically write an updated loot filter file as you accumulate chaos recipe items.
 You still need to refresh your filter in PoE, but it tells you when to.
 - It can highlight sets of items in your stash to make selling for chaos more efficient.

+Compared to poe_qol, this tool has no UI.
+So if that matters, use poe_qol.

 #### Table of contents
 [TLDR to use it](#h01)<br>
 [How to use it](#h02)<br>